-A large-scale mixed-use district is being built along the Cambridge-Somerville borstation.
+A large-scale mixed-use district is being built along the Cambridge-Somerville border adjacent to the Lechmere Green Line station.
 Collaborative planning and zoning efforts between the two cities have helped streamline development totaling roughly roughly half of the new space will be commercial and half will be residential.
 Major open space amenities are included in the